alconost/nitro-dev/source/index.html.md

 ]
 ```

-This endpoint retrieves the translation price.
+This endpoint returns the translation price.

 All prices are in US dollars.

-### HTTP Request
+### Request

 `POST https://api.nitrotranslate.com/v1/calculate`